 (2) Between 16 January and end of February 2024

 All complete applications will be reviewed and graded in two separate stages with two separate sets of reviewers.
 To this end, the head of the Admissions Committee, assisted by the Admissions officer, will request from members of the Faculty and selected associated researchers a number of reviews (usually four) for each application.
 Subsequently, all applications will be ranked, and the best ranked X number of applications (numbers depend on the suitability and quality of applications received) will proceeed to the next stage.

 The Admissions Committee meets and assesses, evaluates, and discusses all applications and reviews.
 A ranking will be created and X number of shortlisted applicants will be selected for a project presentation and a personal interview.

-If an applicant's application was favorably reviewed, by the end pf February candidates they will receive an invitation for a personal interview and project presentation before the Admissions Committee.
-Because of the Covid-19 pandemic, this will take place via video (probably on Zoom).
+If an applicant's application was favorably reviewed, by the end of February candidates they will receive an invitation for an interview and project presentation before the Admissions Committee.
+Because of the ongoing Covid-19 pandemic, this will take place via video (probably on Zoom).
 You will receive assistance from our IT manager beforehand.

 After careful consideration, the Admissions Committee will rank all candidates and make a recommendation for the tentative acceptance of new doctoral candidates into the doctoral program.
 The number is usually around 10, but will vary from year to year depending on: